Worksheet: Mass Spectra

 - BCarboxylic acids

-Why might mass analysis of a nitrogen-containing molecule show a molecular ion peak with an odd ratio?
+Why might mass analysis of a hydrogen-containing organic molecule show a molecular ion peak with an odd ratio?

-- AThe mass analyzer needs to be recalibrated; nitrogen containing molecules always give an even ratio
+- BBecause the mass analyzer needs to be recalibrated (nitrogen-containing molecules always give an even ratio)

-- BIt contains an even number of nitrogen atoms
+- CBecause it contains an odd number of nitrogen atoms

-- DIt contains an odd number of nitrogen atoms
+- DBecause it contains an even number of nitrogen atoms

 In a mass spectrum of an alcohol, what is the reason for the molecular ion being usually small or nonexistent?